horeaporutiu/leap-demo/README.md

 ## Add API Key

-Go to tryleap.ai and then click on `API Keys` and `Create API Key`.
+Go to https://tryleap.ai and then click on `API Keys` and `Create API Key`.

 Rename `.sample.env` to `.env` and add your API Key.